 Place in the oven on the middle rack to bake for 350 degrees Fahrenheit.
 You want to bake this uncovered to get the cheese nice and melty.

 Once this comes out of the oven, top with chopped pickles and serve warm.
-You could also top it with green onion if your prefer.
+You could also top it with green onion if you prefer.

 We serve this Cheeseburger Casserole with garlic bread.
 You can even make your own Frozen Texas Toast Style Garlic Bread at home!
 It stores nicely in the freezer and bakes up to a golden brown perfection.

 If you do not like cheddar cheese, you could use a creamy deli American cheese hand grated.
-Just order your cheese in a half lb. block from the deli and grate as you would the cheddar.
+Just order your cheese in a half-pound block from the deli and grate as you would the cheddar.
 If you prefer Swiss, jack, or white cheddar you can also use those–it is all about preference.

 You can use lean hamburger, 80/20 hamburger, ground turkey, or meatless meat crumbles.